 Hi!
 I’m Ming-Ming Tung-Edelman.
 I founded the Refugee Artisan Initiative, and MiMi Globe Goods non-profit organizations in 2016 in Seattle, Washingon, because my passion is to help refugee and immigrant women in the United States to build a better life for their families.
 All of the profits from our sales go directly to our wonderful women workers.

-My concern for refugees begins with my own experience – I was an immigrant from Taiwan myself, 32 years ago.
+My concern for refugees began with my own experience – I was an immigrant from Taiwan myself, 32 years ago.
 I was able to get an education, become a pharmacist, and give my kids a great life.
-As recent crises around the world brought more refugees to our shores, I wanted to do something to give back and find a way to help these new arrivals achieve financial independence.
+As recent crises around the world brought have brought more refugees to our shores, I wanted to do something to give back and find a way to help these new arrivals achieve financial independence.

 While wearing a fashionable fabric necklace home from a trip to France in 2015, I received many compliments and questions about how to buy pieces like it.

 From that inspiration, MiMi Globe Goods, my line of fabric jewelry, was born.
 I got a chance to put my fashion certificate from the University of Washington, and my love of fashion, to work for good.
-Our nonprofit company uses recycled/upcycled materials, and helps trains immigrant women artisans to assemble all of our beautiful pieces.
+Our non-profit company uses recycled/upcycled materials, and trains women artisans to assemble all of our beautiful pieces.
 Each one is unique and handmade, and sold at refugeesarts.org, and at local stores.

 OUR PILOT PROJECT

 The first group of immigrants to craft our products were from Bhutan, and based in Tukwila and Everett, Washington.
-They began by making fabric flower necklaces, which have since expanded to earrings, barrettes and bangles.
+They began by making fabric flower necklaces, which were then expanded to earrings, barrettes and bracelets.